mongodb/mongo-cxx-driver/etc/releasing.md

 the instructions.
 If doing a patch release (e.g. releasing rX.Y.Z with non-zero `Z`), check out the corresponding release branch, which should be an existing `releases/vX.Y` branch.

+Check Jira for tickets closed in this fix version.
+Consider updating CHANGELOG.md with notable changes not already mentioned.

 Create a tag for the commit to serve as the release (or release candidate):